This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Do businesses have to apply to their existing bank?

-No, they can apply to any accredited lender, but it may well be more efficient to apply to their existing bank because the approval process involves some basic “know your customer” security checks.
+No, they can apply to any accredited lender, but it may well be more efficient to apply to their existing bank first.
+This is because the approval process involves some basic “know your customer” security checks.
+Businesses should only have one live application at a time.
+Being rejected by one lender should not prevent applications being considered by others.
+But it’s important to know why the initial application was rejected.

 Why is a lender taking so long to decide?

 Reasons may vary, so businesses should contact the lender to find out why.
-Many lenders have been overwhelmed by the level of demand and so it has taken much longer than usual to consider applications – even if in theory that process is quick.
+Many lenders have been overwhelmed by the level of demand and so it has taken much longer than expected to consider applications.
 It may be worth reviewing recent articles online about which lenders are taking more or less time to decide.

 Why do some lenders only accept applications from existing customers?